Reader Holidays - Elvis Presley's Memphis, New Orleans and Nashville from Daily Echo

 Discover the world of WC Handy, Robert Johnson, 'Fats' Domino, Chuck Berry, Hank Williams, Patsy Cline, Dolly Parton and, of course, Elvis Presley.
 We'll take an unforgettable journey through America's musical heartland, heading from the cradle of the blues and Dixieland Jazz to the undisputed capital of Country Music - Nashville!

-- Seven nights' room-only accommodation in a series of good standard hotels
+- Seven nights' room-only accommodation at a series of good-quality hotels in Montgomery (1 night), New Orleans (2), Memphis (2) and Nashville (2)

 Single rooms are available for a supplement

 Fly to Atlanta to board the coach for the transfer to your overnight hotel in Montgomery.
 The Alabama state capital was the birthplace of troubled country superstar Hank Williams, whose all-too-brief but glittering career is celebrated in a fascinating museum in the city.